updating – February 2017

 Photo notebook from my first visit to India, 1988

 VARANASI (BENARES), UTTAR PRADESH

 I was befuddled by Varanasi, the oldest city in India.
-The city runs along the mystical River Ganges.
-Rites and rituals are played out along the banks of the river.
+The city runs along the magical River Ganges.
+Rites and rituals unravel along the banks of the river.
 Got involved in hippy stuff in Varanasi (Benares).
 Americans, Europeans, Japanese, curfews, talk of CIA operatives, religious and political tensions.
 Bhang chai and classical music.
 Boat trips and endless idle conversation.

 The city was full of Westerners learning the sitar, tablas, classical singing and Sanskrit.
 I stayed in the King’s sons palace on Asi Ghat, overlooking the Ganga.
-Drank tea at the small tea stall.
+Drank tea at the small tea stall often run by youngsters.
 Made contacts and then I made photographs.
 Varanasi was the a perplexing place.
 The magical mist rising in the morning over the river.
 You couldn’t not be a part of it, the overriding spiritualism.

 Hours spent drinking tea watching the world go by (again!).
 Thousands of pilgrims cleansing their souls in the holy river, where nasty bacteria could not survive the day.
 Music recitals by Indian and foreign students from around the world.
 Varanasi was a magnet for students of Indian classical music, Sanskrit and all things Hinduism.